Crock-Pot isn't the only brand to get burned

 Twitter is ablaze with users saying they're going to toss out their slow cookers after a Crock-Pot was part of a big plot twist on NBC's "This is Us" on Tuesday night.

 Because of the code of "no spoilers" you'll have to watch to find out exactly why.
-But the Jansen Corporation-owned device finds itself in bad company after the callout on one of the hottest shows on television.
+But the Newell Brands-owned device finds itself in bad company after the callout on one of the hottest shows on television.

 Following their villainous turn in the ’70s blockbuster "Jaws," sharks were nearly hunted to extinction.
 The author of the book the story was based on later expressed regret for his role in turning opinion against the commercially fished sea creature.